oracle-livelabs/apex/apex-professional-hol1/2-install-run-sample-application/2-hands-on-lab-01.md

    ![View Reports](images/display-as-report1.png " ")

 ## Summary
-You now know how to Navigate through the major Components of Oracle APEX and Install and run a packaged application .
-You may now **proceed to the next lab**.
+You have now learned how to navigate the major components of Oracle APEX, install, and run a packaged application.
+You are now ready to **proceed to the next lab**.

+## What's next
+In the next hands-on lab, you'll gain practical experience in utilizing SQL Workshop.
+You'll explore tasks such as installing a Sample Dataset, extending existing table­s by adding new columns, populating new columns, creating lookup tables, developing Package­s, and utilizing various utilities such as Quick SQL, Data Workshop, and Data Generator.

 ## Acknowledgments

-- **Author** - Roopesh Thokala, Product Manager
+- **Author** - Roopesh Thokala, Senior Product Manager
 - **Contributor** - Ankita Beri, Product Manager
-- **Last Updated By/Date** - Apoorva Srinivas, Senior Product Manager, May 2023
+- **Last Updated By/Date** - Roopesh Thokala, Oct 2023